ivanoff/2valid/README.md

 * 0.2.4 Add match ability to string
 * 0.2.10 Split number to integer and float, add password type
 * 0.2.12 Validate md5 hash
 * 0.3.2 Change quotes in messages

-## To-Do
-* Return wishes to validate ( ex.
-"Password must contain 4 digits and 4 most popular actor's names" )
-* Try to find a hint to validate ( ex. "do you watn to find size, not a 'XXze'?" )
+* 0.4.1 Replace result with notFound, notMatched and text keys
+* 2.0.1 Rename project to 2valid

 ## Created by